tarwn/lessthandot-hugo/blogs/content/posts/2011-06-30-excel-2010-from-microsoft-query.md

 ![][1]

-I&#8217;m running Excel 2010, which is 32-bit.
+I'm running Excel 2010, which is 32-bit.
 There is also a 64-bit version.
 (You can get this information by going to File > Help.)

 ![][2]